danielbarros01/BuscoApp/README.md

-# Busco App: Búsqueda de Trabajos Autónomos y Trabajadores 🚀
+# Busco App: Freelance Jobs and Workers Search 🚀
 ![ProyectoFlyerCompr](https://github.com/user-attachments/assets/7b3032af-d24f-43fe-80e7-4647770301f5)

-## Introducción
+## Introduction
-Este proyecto está diseñado para brindar una solución eficiente al desafío de encontrar personas especializadas en ciertos oficios o trabajadores autónomos que buscan empleo.
-A través de una plataforma intuitiva, tanto los trabajadores como los empleadores podrán conectar de manera rápida y sencilla. 🤝
+This project is designed to provide an efficient solution to the challenge of finding specialized workers or freelancers looking for jobs.
+Through an intuitive platform, both workers and employers can connect quickly and easily. 🤝

-## Formulación de la Problemática
+## Problem Statement
-¿Cómo podemos fomentar el empleo autónomo en oficios tradicionales y hacer más sencillo encontrar trabajadores autónomos cuando surgen necesidades específicas? 🔍
+How can we promote freelance work in traditional trades and make it easier to find freelancers when specific needs arise? 🔍

-## Justificación
+## Justification
-La creación de este proyecto traerá diversos beneficios a la sociedad, tales como:
+The creation of this project brings several benefits to society, such as:

-- Fomentar el empleo autónomo. 💼
+- Promoting freelance work. 💼
-- Facilitar la búsqueda de trabajadores especializados en distintos oficios. 🔧
+- Facilitating the search for specialized workers in different trades. 🔧
-- Mejorar la economía de los trabajadores independientes. 📈
+- Improving the economy of independent workers. 📈
-- Conectar a personas que buscan servicios con trabajadores de calidad. 🌟
+- Connecting people looking for services with high-quality workers. 🌟

-## Objetivo General de Busco App
+## General Objective of Busco App
-El objetivo fue y es seguir, diseñando y construyendo una aplicación que permita tanto la búsqueda de trabajos como la búsqueda de trabajadores autónomos. 📲
+The goal was, and still is, to design and build an application that allows both job searches and freelance worker searches. 📲

-## Objetivos Específicos
+## Specific Objectives
-- Crear un sistema de registro de usuarios, donde puedan especificar si son trabajadores de algún oficio. 📝
+- Create a user registration system where users can specify if they are workers of a certain trade. 📝
-- Implementar un buscador avanzado para filtrar trabajos o trabajadores según ubicación, oficio, y experiencia. 🌍
+- Implement an advanced search feature to filter jobs or workers by location, trade, and experience. 🌍
-- Incorporar una funcionalidad de calificaciones, para valorar la calidad del trabajo realizado y la confiabilidad tanto de los trabajadores como de los empleadores. ⭐
+- Incorporate a rating feature to evaluate the quality of the work performed and the reliability of both workers and employers. ⭐
-- Desarrollar un sistema de notificaciones para mantener informados a usuarios y trabajadores. 🔔
+- Develop a notification system to keep users and workers informed. 🔔
-- Implementar mensajería interna para facilitar la comunicación. 💬
+- Implement internal messaging to facilitate communication. 💬

-## Objetivo General del Sistema
+## General Objective of the System
-El sistema buscará ser una herramienta intuitiva y fácil de usar que permita:
+The system will aim to be an intuitive and easy-to-use tool that allows:

-- Encontrar trabajos o trabajadores de forma eficiente. 🚀
+- Efficiently finding jobs or workers. 🚀
-- Calificar y recibir calificaciones para mejorar la confianza entre usuarios. 👍
+- Providing and receiving ratings to build trust between users. 👍
-- Recibir notificaciones sobre nuevas postulaciones o propuestas de trabajo. 📩
+- Receiving notifications about new applications or job offers. 📩
-- Comunicar de manera directa a las partes involucradas a través de mensajes internos. 💬
+- Communicating directly between involved parties through internal messages. 💬

-## Alcance del Proyecto
+## Project Scope
-El sistema incluye las siguientes funcionalidades:
+The system includes the following functionalities:

-- Registro de usuarios y trabajadores. 📝
+- User and worker registration. 📝
-- Registro de propuestas de trabajo. 💼
+- Job proposal registration. 💼
-- Búsqueda de trabajos y trabajadores. 🔍
+- Job and worker search. 🔍
-- Calificación de usuarios y trabajos. ⭐
+- User and job ratings. ⭐
-- Notificaciones sobre postulaciones. 🔔
+- Notifications about applications. 🔔
-- Sistema de mensajería interna. 💬
+- Internal messaging system. 💬

-## Tecnologías Utilizadas
+## Technologies Used
-- **Arquitectura Cliente-Servidor**:
+- **Client-Server Architecture**:
-  - Cliente: Aplicación móvil desarrollada en **Kotlin** utilizando el SDK de Android. 📱
+  - Client: Mobile app developed in **Kotlin** using the Android SDK. 📱
-  - Servidor: API web desarrollada con **.NET** y **C#**. 💻
+  - Server: Web API developed with **.NET** and **C#**. 💻
-  - Base de Datos: **MySQL** será el sistema de gestión utilizado para almacenar y administrar la información. 🗄️
+  - Database: **MySQL** is the management system used to store and manage information. 🗄️

-## Futuras versiones
+## Future Versions
-- **Expansión a otros países**: Inicialmente, el sistema solo está disponible en Argentina. 🌎
+- **Expansion to other countries**: Initially, the system will only be available in Argentina. 🌎
-- **Soporte multilingüe** 🌐
+- **Multilingual support** 🌐
-- **Sistema de geolocalización** 📍
+- **Geolocation system** 📍

-## Imágenes
+## Images
-1. **Publica y acepta como cliente, busca y aplica como trabajador:**
+1. **Post and accept as a client, search and apply as a worker:**

 ![flyer](https://github.com/user-attachments/assets/92962693-4339-49e8-b99e-af75ea465a1d)

-2. **Pantalla de Registro de Usuarios:**
+2. **User Registration Screen:**

 ![Flyer](https://github.com/user-attachments/assets/c9255685-9c3e-4a0b-be8a-fb0c4344ffd6)

-3. **Interfaz de Búsqueda:**
+3. **Search Interface:**

 ![flyer](https://github.com/user-attachments/assets/73db019e-44e4-4077-b147-af11888c4471)

-4. **Sistema de Calificación:**
+4. **Rating System:**

 ![flyer](https://github.com/user-attachments/assets/76a4d002-d90b-4bc8-96fe-f05411636fd2)

 ---

-Este proyecto promete cambiar la forma en que los trabajadores autónomos y las personas en búsqueda de servicios se conectan. ¡Sigue con nosotros y sé parte de este cambio! 🚀
+This project promises to change the way freelancers and people seeking services connect.
+Stay with us and be part of this change! 🚀